o3de/o3de.org/content/docs/userguide/rendering/truetype.md

 + Proportional and monospace fonts
 + Pixel\-perfect rendering with exact texel\-to\-pixel mapping for best quality\.

-## Useful Console Commands<a name="graphics-rendering-truetype-cli"></a>
+## Useful Console Commands {#graphics-rendering-truetype-cli}

 The following console commands provide information about font rendering\.
-For more information, see [Configuring Console Variables](/docs/userguide/console-intro.md#configuring-console-variables-cvars)\.
+For more information, see [Configuring Console Variables](/docs/userguide/console-intro#configuring-console-variables-cvars)\.

 **r\_DebugFontRendering**
 Provides information on various font rendering features, useful for verifying function and documenting usage\.